 - Works to explain counselling concepts by relating them to ideas from your own experience.

 - Is skilled in communicating with people for whom English is not their first language.

-- Has experience with issues unique to immigrants, such as language learning, culture shock, differences in values, and acculturative family distancing --disagreements that occur when family members adopt Canadian culture to different degrees.
+- Has experience with issues unique to immigrants, such as language learning, culture shock, differences in values, and acculturative family distancing --disagreements that occur in families due to immigration and culture.

-In addition, Tom is the only psychologist in Canada offering an evidence-based, culturally-adapted depression therapy for Asian-Canadians (in English & Mandarin), which is associated with higher satisfaction and better outcomes.
+In addition, Tom is the only psychologist in Alberta offering an evidence-based, culturally-adapted depression therapy for Asian-Canadians (in English & Mandarin), which is associated with higher satisfaction and better outcomes.